HWeber-tech/emp_proving_ground_v1/docs/sensory_registry.md

 ## HOW – sensory.how.how_sensor.HowSensor

 Bridge the institutional HOW engine into the legacy sensory pipeline.
+The sensor now enriches telemetry with order book analytics (imbalance, value area, participation ratio) derived from `OrderBookAnalytics` snapshots.

 ### Configuration